Campus Rules & Procedures

 - In accordance with State law, drivers and passengers must use seat belts or other available safety restraints.

 - Drivers, occupants and their luggage must not exceed the official maximum capacity of the vehicle used.

 - Drivers must possess a valid driver’s license that is appropriate for the classification of vehicle being driven.

 - Operator fatigue must be considered when selecting drivers.
 On lengthy trips, alternate drivers should be used to avoid fatigue.

 - Drivers must have completed Tarleton’s driver training program.

 Tarleton has specific procedures that must be followed for student travel.
-Those procedures can be found at http://www.tarleton.edu/STULIFE/studentlife/studenttravel.html or by contacting the Division of Student Life office.
+Those procedures can be found at http://www.tarleton.edu/STULIFE/studentlife/studenttravel.html or by contacting the Division of Student Affairs office.

 Hazing is against the rules of Tarleton State University and the laws of the State of Texas.
 The Office of Student Judicial Affairs within the Division of Student Affairs will has the responsibility to enforce all legislation, laws and regulations pertaining to this issue.

 - Hazing is a criminal violation under Texas law.
 A person may be found guilty of criminal conduct for hazing, encouraging hazing, permitting hazing, or having knowledge of the planning of hazing incidents and failing to report in writing his/her knowledge to the Dean of Students or the Office of Student Judicial Affairs.